7 Best Backpacking Quilts of 2019

 Currently, two of the most popular quilt manufacturers are Katabatic Gear and Enlightened Equipment, both of whom feature in our list below.
 A common question is who wins out in a Katabatic vs Enlightened Equipment showdown.
 As described below, we believe Katabatic Gear has an edge in performance and functionality.
 We believe they make the absolute best backpacking quilts around.
 But, all Katabatic Gear quilts are expensive.
 On the other hand, Enlightened Equipment offer some cheaper spec models that still perform brilliantly and are therefore perfect for those on a budget.

 However, if you are looking to save even more dollars, then be sure to check out the Hammock Gear Economy Burrow.
-It is an absolute steal at less than $200, and only makes a few small sacrifices compared with the premium quilts.
+It is an absolute steal cost-wise, and only makes a few small sacrifices compared with the premium quilts.

 Nunatak is also an awesome quilt manufacturer that is sometimes overlooked, and their Arc UL model we review below is epic.

 The specs we list for the backpacking quilts below are based on a quilt suitable for a 6 foot tall male with average girth (i.e. a quilt of about 54" width when laid flat).
 And don't forget to check out our backpacking quilt buying advice at the bottom of the page before making a decision.
 Note that this review only includes backpacking quilts (i.e. without a full length zip) — if you are also potentially interested in a hoodless sleeping bag (i.e. with a full length zip), then see our review dedicated to the best hoodless sleeping bags on the market.

 If you love this list of Best Backpacking Quilts, then you'll likely love reading some of our other gear review pages: